 Special educational needs and disabilities (SEND) and coronavirus

-The changes to everyday life at the moment is very difficult for all parents.
-In addition to the anxieties around the virus itself, parents are understandably worried about their child's education, their overall health, and the mental and emotional challenges that the virus and the lockdown raise.
+The changes to everyday life at the moment are very difficult for all parents.
+In addition to the anxieties around the virus itself, parents are understandably worried about their child's education, their overall health, and the mental and emotional challenges that the virus and the global pandemic raise.

 Parents of children with special educational needs and disabilities (SEND) may be facing additional concerns based on your child's needs.
 Health services across Thurrock and the wider region are committed to supporting your family’s needs.
 The specialist services important to the care of children with SEND needs remain open and your GP practice is continuing with learning disabilities health checks (contact your practice for more information).